johnseth97/Auto-GPT-iCalendar/README.md

 ## Roadmap

-❌Read and write from a .ics file
+✅Read and write from a .ics file

 ❌Develop a system that allows Auto-GPT to wait for a calendar notification or a user prompt(such as an email), instead of the do_nothing command